tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-sql-server-code-name-denali-1.md

 excerpt: |
   This is pretty cool and it is all in one place, the download is 456.0 MB

-  The SQL Server Code Name “Denali” CTP3 Product Guide includes useful resources and demos that will help IT Professionals better evaluate of CTP3.
+  The SQL Server Code Name "Denali" CTP3 Product Guide includes useful resources and demos that will help IT Professionals better evaluate of CTP3.
 This includes:
   -          14&hellip;
 url: /index.php/datamgmt/datadesign/sql-server-code-name-denali-1/
 views: